Giant from the Unknown: Plot

-Brooks returns to camp and informs Cleveland that the area is changed.
-He theorizes that a recent electrical storm disturbed the whole area.
-They begin using their metal detectors to search but without success.
-Janet encourages Cleveland to give up, and he agrees to stop.
-She uses one of the detectors and by chance detects something.
-The spot is excavated and a cache of Spanish artifacts, armor, weapons, and bones are found.
-Brooks finds a rock formation similar to the one in which the lizard was entombed and discovers the handle of a massive, still intact axe he believes belonged to the "Diablo Giant".
-Brooks is forced to leave because of a large electrical storm, just before the "Diablo Giant" Vargas rises from the site's detritus.

-The next day, the group finds a large indentation in the ground and giant-sized armor and other artifacts.
-They discuss the possibility that like the lizard Vargas has been in a state of suspended animation and is still alive.
-Later that night, the body of the 500-year-old Vargas, revived by a lightning strike, stalks the group and eventually kills Anne Brown.
+Brooks returns to camp.
+He informs Cleveland that the area is physically changing.
+He suspects a recent electrical storm may have created this disturbance.
+So they break out metal detectors.
+However, an initial search reveals nothing.
+Then strictly by chance, Janet detects metal underground.
+The spot is excavated, revealing a cache of Spanish artifacts, armor, weapons, and bones.
+Brooks then discovers a rock formation similar to the one in which his lizard was entombed.
+He also unearths the handle of a massive axe, still intact.
+He believes it once belonged to a local legend known as The Diablo Giant.
+Unfortunately, Brooks is forced to exit the premises due to an electrical storm.
+After he leaves, the Diablo Giant (aka "Vargas") rises from the site's detritus.
+The next day, the group finds a large indentation in the ground.
+They also note the absence of the body armor and other artifacts unearthed earlier.
+They discuss the possibility that, like the lizard, Vargas is alive, having just been revived from a state of suspended animation.

-Sheriff Parker accuses and arrests Brooks for Anne's murder because a medallion (one of his excavated artifacts) was found clenched in her hand.
-It is later revealed that the giant Vargas is roaming the wilderness after causing another brutal death.
-Local men from Pine Ridge help the sheriff hunt down the giant, who is causing more damage and deaths.
-Brooks is eventually able to kill Vargas, forcing him to fall to a watery death from a bridge spanning a raging waterfall.
+That night, a centuries-old Vargas, awakened by a lightning strike, stalks and eventually kills a local teenager, Anne Brown.
+Sheriff Parker arrests Brooks and accuses him of Anne's murder.
+An old medallion, one of Brooks' excavated artifacts, was found clenched in the victim's hand.
+But after another brutal death, searchers conclude the Diablo Giant is roaming the wilderness.
+Pine Ridge locals help the sheriff hunt down Vargas, a one-man crime wave.
+Brooks eventually finds and kills Vargas, forcing him to fall from a bridge spanning a raging waterfall.